-Save the date for Transitions' People Who Care Event on Thursday, October 5, 2017 at the Hotel RL located at 303 W North River Drive.
+Save the date for Transitions' People Who Care event, Wednesday, October 2, 2019 date at The Centennial Hotel Spokane (Formerly Hotel RL by Red Lion Spokane at the Park) located at 303 W. North River Drive.

 Transitions would never exist without the support of the Spokane community.
 Are you someone who believes, like we do, that women and children deserve a chance to grow and become their whole selves?
 Do you believe that no woman or child should live on the street?
 Then you are one of us - one of the people who care.